 Skip to content

-The Aboriginal youth sexual health didgeridoo project was developed out of recognition for the need to educate Aboriginal youth in Goulburn about the impact of unsafe sexual practices and the effects of alcohol and other drug use/misuse.
+The Aboriginal youth sexual health didgeridoo project was developed out of recognition for the need to educate Aboriginal young people in Goulburn about the impact of unsafe sexual practices and the effects of alcohol and other drug use.